jrahmatzadeh/just-perfection/CONTRIBUTING.md

 - SVG and Image files should be released under CC0 license.

-- Overriding GNOME Shell theme is accepted and your style should be applied when the parent has *just-perfection* class in it.
+- Overriding GNOME Shell theme is accepted and your style should be applied when the parent has *just-perfection* class in it (or starts with just-perfection-).
 But avoid styling top panel.

 - All *ui* files should be inside *ui* folder.